skienzmatishun/rippreport/content/p/happy-4th-of-july-2/index.md

 - holiday
 authors:
 - admin
-alttags: "American flag waving against a blue sky; overlaid text reads: When your loyalty to a felon is greater than your love for ..."
+alttags: 'American flag on a wooden pole.
+Text reads: When your loyalty to a felon is greater than your love for your country, You are the problem'
 ---
 Have a great 4th of July!